Space propaganda: The term "space race" in contemporary use

-Examples used in Europe
+European space pursuits

 Europeans are also proud of their contributions to space.
 As Brid-Aine Parnell points out in her piece for The A Register, "The government is fond of bandying about the idea that the UK space sector already generates £9bn a year, but in fact this is a completely made-up figure concocted by counting Sky TV and a few other "downstream space" companies as though they were satellite makers or something.
 Chancellor George Osborne said that the increased spending on ESA would bring substantial benefits to the UK adding that the private sector had already identified projects worth up to £1bn that “will flow” from the investment.
 Clearly, the expectation is that more contracts will come Britain's way if it ups its investment in ESA at a time when other European countries are finding the spare change to fund their existing obligations."

-Examples used by the People's Republic of China
+Chinese space pursuits

 The People's Republic of China have also used their accomplishment in space as a form of internal and external propaganda.
 The word rocket itself means firing arrow.
 The concept of rocketry was first developed in China during the 3rd century A.D.
 Modern Chinese advancement are given credit to Tsien Hsue Shen.
 In 2012 China released a film honoring the 100th anniversary of his birthday.
 Chinese Communist Party general secretary Hu Jintao opened a library commemorating his birth.